Vitoso7/dotfiles/README.md

 ### custom

-- NVChad neovim config;
+- NVChad neovim config
-- Put the custom folder inside the nvim/lua directory;
+- Put the custom folder inside the nvim/lua directory

 ### kitty

-- dotfiles for the kitty terminal emulator;
+- dotfiles for the kitty terminal emulator